NoirDOT/NoirDOT/README.md

 **Data Analyst | Business, Finance & Capital Markets Enthusiast | Lifelong Learner**

 Welcome to my GitHub!
-I’m a curious and creative thinker with a background in finance and business analysis, and a growing passion for data analytics.
+I’m a creative thinker with an interest in finance and business analysis, and a growing passion for data analytics.
 I love asking “why,” finding the answers in data, and turning them into visual stories that spark action.

 ---

-## 🧑‍💻 A Bit About Me
+## 🧑‍💻 My Bio

 - 🎓 Bachelor’s Degree (Agricultural and Environmental Engineer)
 - 📊 Currently working on data analytics projects